Guide price

 • Near to Train Station - Links to London

-Nestled just east of the High Street in the charming Cotswold village of Shipton-under-Wychwood, Shipton Court is a magnificent Grade II* listed Jacobean country house dating back to circa 1603.
-Enclosed by a traditional stone wall and approached via a short private drive, the estate now comprises an exclusive collection of apartments and houses, surrounded by gardens landscaped by Paul Thomas.
+Tucked away just off the High Street in the picturesque Cotswold village of Shipton-under-Wychwood, Shipton Court is an impressive Grade II* listed Jacobean country house believed to date from around 1603.
+Set behind traditional stone walls and approached via a private driveway, the estate has been thoughtfully converted into a select collection of homes, surrounded by beautifully landscaped gardens designed by Paul Thomas.

-At the southern end of the apartment, a dual-aspect kitchen and dining room features integrated appliances (including fridge/freezer, oven and hob), ample room for a dining table, and bespoke built-in seating beneath the window, perfect for entertaining and views across the grounds.
+At the southern end of the apartment is a dual-aspect kitchen and dining room, complete with integrated appliances including an oven, hob, and fridge/freezer.
+The room comfortably accommodates a dining table, while bespoke window seating provides an inviting spot to relax and enjoy views across the grounds.

-Off the hallway, a contemporary wet room benefits from a walk-through feature shower and striking designer fittings.
-The spacious living room offers a cosy retreat, with exposed timber beams, built-in storage, and a charming, recessed bay window ideal for a reading nook.
+Leading off the hallway is a stylish contemporary wet room featuring a walk-through shower and striking designer fixtures.
+The generous sitting room offers a warm and comfortable atmosphere, enhanced by exposed timber beams, fitted storage, and a recessed bay window perfectly suited as a reading corner.

-A second bathroom completes the apartment, uniquely styled with solid wood panelling and a raised bath positioned beside a window that frames far-reaching views of the surrounding countryside.
+A second bathroom completes the accommodation, beautifully finished with solid wood panelling and a raised bath positioned beside a window overlooking the surrounding countryside.

-Fully refurbished over recent years to an exceptional standard, the apartment features designer wallpapers from House of Hackney, Timorous Beasties, and Farrow & Ball, blending period charm with contemporary flair.
+The apartment has been comprehensively refurbished in recent years to a high standard throughout, incorporating designer wallpapers by House of Hackney, Timorous Beasties, and Farrow & Ball, successfully blending historic character with contemporary style.

-Steeped in history, Shipton Court was built by the Lacey family around 1603 and remained in their possession until 1663, when Sir Compton Reade acquired it.
-The estate stayed in the Reade family for over two centuries, with notable moments including its bequeathment to a loyal footman in 1868 and its requisition by the military during wwii.
-In 1977, the house was sensitively converted into a limited number of private residences.
+Rich in history, Shipton Court was originally built by the Lacey family around 1603 and remained in their ownership until 1663, when it was acquired by Sir Compton Reade.
+The estate stayed within the Reade family for more than 200 years and has played host to a fascinating past, including military requisition during the Second World War.
+In 1977, the house was carefully converted into a small number of private residences

-The village itself offers a thriving community and excellent local amenities, including the Wychwood Wild Garden, The Lamb Inn, and Rise & Flour Bakery.
-The renowned Soho Farmhouse is also just a 20-minute drive away.
+Shipton-under-Wychwood itself is a thriving village community with a range of well-regarded local amenities, including Wychwood Wild Garden, The Lamb Inn, and Rise & Flour Bakery.
+Soho Farmhouse is also within easy reach, approximately 20 minutes away by car, along with Estelle Manor, conveniently located 25 minutes away by car.

-There is the potential to purchase both properties together and combine the apartments.
+There is also the opportunity to purchase both properties together and combine the apartments into one residence.

-We believe the property to be Leasehold.
-We believe the length of the lease is 999 years starting in 1977.
-Potential purchasers should obtain confirmation of this from their solicitor prior to exchange of contracts.
-The service charge is £300 per month.
+We understand the property is leasehold, with a 999-year lease commencing in 1977.
+Prospective purchasers are advised to verify this information with their solicitor prior to exchange of contracts.
+The service charge is approximately £300 per month.

 EPC Rating: E